AnyLog-co/documentation/authentication.md

-# Users Authentication, making the data secure
+# Users and nodes Authentication, making the data secure

 A set of authentication commands (described in this document) provides the mechanisms to authenticate users, nodes, messages and policies.
 These commands, set a framework that provides the following functionality: